 - Protect plants from cold weather under lightweight spun poly row covers supported by wire hoops.
 Cold nights will cause blossoms to drop producing bushy plants without pods.

-More tips at How to Grow Okra.
+More tips at How to Plant, Grow, and Harvest Okra.

 Container Growing: Choose a 15-gallon container for growing okra.

 Okra Planting Calendar

 - 6-4 weeks before the last frost in spring: start seed indoors.

 - Transplant seedlings to the garden when night time temperature is consistently greater than 65°

 - Sow seed directly in the garden when the minimum soil temperature is 75°.

 Grow okra from quality seeds.
 Get seeds from a seed company that offers disease-resistant varieties.

 - ‘Blondie’ and ‘Clemson Spineless’ are top performers.